prashrock/CPP/leetcode/README.md

 Leetcode Programs
 ===================
 This is a collection of my [92 Leetcode solutions](./) with comments.
-Most programs have test-cases and few even have performance benchmarks.
+Most programs have test-cases and a few even have performance benchmarks.
 I've tried to put each problem into a broad category for quick reference.

 Note: Solutions inspired from Leetcode discussions have explicit comments and links.